tcltk/tcl/doc/markdown/GetStdChan.md

 If **Tcl\_GetStdChannel** is called before **Tcl\_SetStdChannel**, Tcl will construct a new channel to wrap the appropriate platform-specific standard file handle.
 If **Tcl\_SetStdChannel** is called before **Tcl\_GetStdChannel**, then the default channel will not be created.

-If one of the standard channels is set to NULL, either by calling **Tcl\_SetStdChannel** with a NULL *channel* argument, or by calling **Tcl\_Close** on the channel, then the next call to **Tcl\_CreateChannel** will automatically set the standard channel with the newly created channel.
+If one of the standard channels is set to NULL, either by calling **Tcl\_SetStdChannel** with a NULL *channel* argument, or by calling [Tcl\_Close][OpenFileChnl] on the channel, then the next call to [Tcl\_CreateChannel][CrtChannel] will automatically set the standard channel with the newly created channel.
 If more than one standard channel is NULL, then the standard channels will be assigned starting with standard input, followed by standard output, with standard error being last.

-See **Tcl\_StandardChannels** for a general treatise about standard channels and the behavior of the Tcl library with regard to them.
+See [Tcl\_StandardChannels][StdChannels] for a general treatise about standard channels and the behavior of the Tcl library with regard to them.

+[CrtChannel]: CrtChannel.md
 [exec]: exec.md
 [gets]: gets.md
 [open]: open.md
+[OpenFileChnl]: OpenFileChnl.md
 [puts]: puts.md
 [read]: read.md
+[StdChannels]: StdChannels.md